• Art magazine

 Talented people with handicap therefore have little chance of gaining a foothold at art universities and in cultural institutions , which not only prevents their individual development, but also causes a painful lack of diversity and perspectives in the art scene.

 Grevel's appeal is clear and powerful: it is high time that we, as a society, take measures to remedy this grievance.
-The promotion of artistic qualifications for people with disabilities should not only be a lip service, but should be reflected in concrete cooperation and long -term structures.
-This is the only way we can ensure that these talented artists can also receive the stage they are entitled to and can fully develop their creative potential.
+The promotion of artistic qualifications for people with disabilities should not only be a lip service, but should also be in concrete cooperation and long -term structures against mirrors .

 Dirk Sorge - visual artist with an visual impairment - is expressed in the article of the service center Inclusion in the cultural area in Saxony Noble simplicity instead of real diversity?
 Inclusion in the visual arts in a similar way.
 Art universities emphasize the importance of diversity to promote creativity and innovation.
 In practice, however, there is often a lack of measures to actually realize this diversity.